How Scammers Can Ruin Your Family Finances

 This can sometimes be one of the hardest frauds to trace.

 There has been a significant rise in demand for health products like alleged cures for Covid-19 and face masks.
 Criminals are using this and selling them on places like eBay and Amazon for inflated prices but either send a product that is no good or don’t send the product at all.

 While some stores can and will remove these products and sellers from their sites, the amount they take early on can be significant.

 Credit Score Scams

-Many consumers worry about their credit score.
+Many consumers worry about their credit scores.
 And this is an easy target for criminals.
-There is a current scam where ‘companies’ promise to provide your credit score with enough good karma so your score is repaired.
+For example, a current scam where ‘companies’ promise to provide your credit score with enough good karma, so your score is repaired.
 This, they will claim, will allow you to take out more loans and claim better rates of credit.

 Loan Fee Fraud

 An ever-increasing amount of people are falling victim to scammers pretending to be a legitimate loan company.
 They’ll take the details of an active authorised firm and phone victims promising a loan if an upfront fee is paid, safe to say the loan will never materialise once the fee is paid and often, they’ll try to extract even more from victims saying there are other fees to pay.

 Always treat unsolicited calls with suspicion.
 A legit loan company will never call you out of the blue, offering you a loan.